Skip to main content

 Brinqa recommends that you use the beginning of time option when you run the data integration initially to import all your data thus far.
 After the first sync, change the sync interval to the last sync to save time and resources.

-9. (Optional) Set a data retention policy for the integration.
-See data retention policy for additional information.
+6. In Data lifecycle, you can set a data inactivity and a purging policy for the integration.
+See data lifecycle management for additional information.

 If the connection is successful, the page reloads and you should see your new data integration listed.
 If you do not see it, click Refresh.